Redjotter

-Beware of interruptions by redjotter
+Beware of interruptions

 Watching this video was like a breath of fresh air this morning.
 In collaboration with the Creativity World Forum John Cleese tells us how he perceives creativity.